josephgardner/tripl/README.md

 1. The document is processed starting with the `@base` URI.
 2. The system checks for the existence of the `.well-known/tripl.json` configuration file.
-3. The system loads the `propertyMapping` URI from the `tripl.json
+3. The system loads the `propertyMapping` URI from the `tripl.json` file and retrieves the predicate mappings.

 ### Appendix B: [Visualize a Tripl document with Graphviz](./graphviz.md)